juxt/jig/README.md

 ## Releases and Dependency Information

 There are no releases of Jig.
 It is not a library and projects don't depend on it.
-Rather, you clone this repository, point it at an existing project and automatically get Stuart's workflow (plus some optional extras that I've explained and hope make it worth the effort).
+Rather, you clone this repository, configure it to point at an existing (external) project and automatically get Stuart's workflow (plus some optional extras, should you want them).

 ## Usage